 11. Don’t Share Hand Towels

 Use your own hand towel, bath towel, and washcloth in the bathroom.
 Wash them at least weekly, more often when you are sick.
+Mark and I have our own towels rather than sharing them.
+Hand towels can pass on germs so easily.
+They for sure need a good cleaning at least weekly.

 12. Change Out Toothbrushes

-Change out your toothbrush, especially after a cold, flu or sinus infection.
-Use hydrogen peroxide on your toothbrushes and rinse with water before using them if you’ve been sick or if they’ve been in use and stored in that bathroom drawer for an extended period.
+Change out your toothbrush, especially after a cold, flu, or sinus infection.
+Use hydrogen peroxide on your toothbrushes and rinse with water before using them if you’ve been sick, or if they’ve been in use and stored in that bathroom drawer for an extended period.

 You can soak your toothbrush in an antibacterial mouthwash and rinse the toothbrush with water before using it.
 If you use an electric toothbrush you can take the brush head off and follow the regular toothbrush tips above.